rxdu/libgraph/README.md

 * A compiler that supports C++11

 This is a header-only library.
-You can simply copy the "graph" folder to your project and include "graph/graph.hpp" to use the library.
+You can simply copy content of the "src" folder to your project and include "graph/graph.hpp" to use the library.

 If you're using CMake, the recommended way to integrate the library to your project is to add this repository as a git submodule.
 Then use "add_subdirectory()" in your CMakeLists.txt to add the library to your build tree.